Albany Center Gallery's 45th Anniversary!

 Tags: Gallery News

-ACG 45th Anniversary Logo by local artist Chloe Harrison
+ACG 45th Anniversary Logo by local artist Quill Harrison

 Albany Center Gallery was founded in 1977 by Les Urbach.